-Founded in 2000 by Carol Woodward Ratzlaff in response to widespread cuts to school arts programs, VIVA!’s membership is drawn from the downtown area and across the GTA, with a current membership of more than 130 choristers.
-All choirs welcome and provide support for youth who have disabilities.
+Founded in 2000 by Carol Woodward Ratzlaff in response to widespread cuts to public school arts programs, 2017-18 marks VIVA!’s 18th season as a downtown family of choirs.

 Website Photography by: Erika Jacobs, Bill Fallis, Ria Tzimas, Kate Fowley, Simon Au